-The Clark County Investment Policy (Policy) applies to all financial assets held or controlled by the Treasurer other than trust fund assets held by third parties.
-This includes funds where the Treasurer is the Treasurer or ex-officio Treasurer for Participants that have signed Investment Services Agreements with the Treasurer to have this function performed on their behalf.
+This Policy applies to all financial assets held or controlled by the Treasurer other than trust fund assets held by third parties.
+This includes funds where the Treasurer is the Treasurer or ex-officio Treasurer for Participants that have an executed Investment Services Agreement with the Treasurer to have this function performed on their behalf.
 Examples of funds include General Funds, Special Revenue Funds, Capital Project Funds, Enterprise Funds, Debt Service Funds, Insurance Funds, Transportation Vehicle Funds, and Agency Funds.
 These funds are administered by Fund Managers who are authorized to act on behalf of relevant municipal corporations, as well as Clark County.
-In addition, any new fund created by the Participants shall comply with this policy.
+In addition, any new fund created by the Participants shall comply with this Policy.

-Fund Managers can either request the Treasurer to invest their jurisdictions' money in the Clark County Investment Pool (Pool), or request that the Treasurer purchase a security with a specific term and amount that is held outside the Clark County Investment Pool (Pool).
-Operational aspects of the Pool are contained in Section XIX.
-Pool securities and securities invested outside the Pool are collectively referred to as the "Portfolio").
+Operational aspects of the Pool are contained in Section XXVII.
+Pool securities and securities invested outside the Pool are collectively referred to as the "Portfolio".